 All convicted sex offenders are required to be registered and listed on either a national or state sex offender database.
 Those listed on these databases have been convicted in a court of law of a sex offense.
 You are able to view sex offenders online, but remember that you will not be able to get the exact address, just the block that they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file containing a docket and all filings and documents filed in the court case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the county where the case was filed.

 Every state maintains records of their state citizen’s criminal past.
 These databases are linked together so you are able to track criminal backgrounds from other states.
-You are able to go to the Catron County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you may have to pay a fee for a more comprehensive search.
+You are able to go to the Catron County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state entirely, you may have to pay a fee for a more comprehensive search.